How Las Vegas nonprofit for the blind kept cooking during COVID

 “I think for me, it’s just being patient,” Peyton said.
 “The other thing is I just really want people who want to learn Braille to learn Braille.
 So, I’m really committed to that process.
 It’s not as easy as I thought it was going to be.”

 The classes to teach people to “read” patterns of raised dots with their fingertips often move at a slow pace because students are often different levels of comprehension.
-Class members take turns reciting passages from their own copies of the McDuffy Reader, a Braile primer for adults, as other students follow along at home.
+Class members take turns reciting passages from their own copies of the McDuffy Reader, a Braile primer for adults, as other students follow along.

 It’s helpful when there are more people in the class, because there are more opportunities to help each other out.
 Peyton and Collier recommend that if possible, students have a sighted person follow along with a non-Braille version of what they’re reading.
 That way, they can help correct their mistakes and make sure they’re on the right track.